InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 Namespace of the AS to service internal requests from the API to create, delete and connect to the internal messaging bus to stream events to a client.

-The implementation is based on Python and the [FastAPI] framework, offering an _internal_ API for use by the AS and a _public_ web-socket API for clients to connect to.
+The implementation is based on Python and the [FastAPI] framework, offering _public_ web-sockets managed by an _internal_ API, managed by the AS using the required endpoint: -

+    /event-stream POST
+    /event-stream/{id} DELETE

+See the AS Event Stream API documentation for more details, and the discussion of the [Event Streams] service on its internal wiki.

 ## Contributing
 The project uses: -